 Dakota Access Pipeline (DAPL) and Keystone (KXL) were recently illegally formally approved by US President Donald Trump despite the fact that both were already not approved.
 DAPL was still undergoing an Environmental Impact Statement (EIS) review per an order of the Army Corps of Engineers from December 5th 2016, after Massive opposition to the Dakota Access Pipeline all the year of 2016 at the Standing Rock camp in North Dakota.
 People from all over the world came to stand ground to protect our environment with the Water Protectors and demonstrations all over the world occurred in support of Standing Rock.
 This became a global phenomenon, largely under-reported by mass media.
 Even though the Dec 5th order was to stop construction of DAPL under Lake Oahe, numerous reports indicate that DAPL had illegally continued construction efforts anyhow.
 President Trump has illegally ignored the EIS review process and mandated that the pipelines continue.
-Some would say that Trump is stupid for doing this.
-He seems to be blissfully unaware of the consequences of these pipelines.
+Many would say that Trump is stupid for doing this.
+He seems to be ignorantly unaware of the consequences of these pipelines.
 There have been numerous attacks of the Water Protectors in North Dakota with rubber bullets, water cannons, audio attacks, and extremely merciless law enforcement activities that the media largely blissfully ignores (under pressure from the rich oligarchy no doubt).
 How long will the attack on our environment continue unchecked while the poor people who actually care about the future are stifled and muffled and prevented from protecting our planet?

 Indigenous people (American Indians) have often been at the forefront of this fight and for that we are eternally grateful to their advanced, sustainable civilization, culture, and knowledge.